Exam Access Arrangements: Online Mentored Training for Form 8 Report Writing

 About the course

-- Approximately 30 hours of online learning, conducted over a 8 week period (includes a two week mandatory online induction)
+- Approximately 30 hours of online learning, conducted over an eight-week period (includes a two-week mandatory online induction)

 - Tutor support throughout the duration of the course

-- This Unit equates to Level 7 on the National Qualifications Framework (NQF) and the Qualifications and Credit Framework (QCF) See: http://ofqual.gov.uk/help-and-advice/comparing-qualifications/
+- This Unit equates to Level 7 on the Regulated Qualifications Framework (RQF).
+See:

-September's course will include up to date information on Exam Access Arrangements as per any changes to the requirements set by JCQ in September 2016.
+This course will include up-to-date information on Exam Access Arrangements as set out in the JCQ Regulations 1st September 2017.